shahrokni/housefly-autopilot/housefly-autopilot/README.md

+## How does autopilot work?

+As mentioned earlier, instructions are sent by the ATC and received by the drone.
+Based on the drone’s current state, the autopilot either executes or rejects the instructions.

+It is important to understand that, due to safety measures, no instructions are queued for later execution.
+The only exception is the `HALT` emergency instruction.
+Since instructions may change the drone's state, their feasibility is assessed first.
+If they do not comply with the `State Transition Table`, they are rejected.

+Whenever the state changes, the `Control Unit` is notified.
+The `CU` is responsible for executing instructions by calculating the RPM for individual motors based on sensor data.
+Finally, once the instruction has been fully executed, the CU sends a request to State Management to update the state.

 ## Flying Vehicle Configuration 🪰

 This read-only configuration helps the autopilot system make the right decisions during flight.
 It is strongly recommended that developers set up the configuration and build the library according to their flying vehicle's capacity and limitations.